roflmuffin/CounterStrikeSharp/eng/SMOKE-TESTS.md

 PR code is built on isolated GitHub-hosted jobs with no server secrets and no write-enabled repository token.
-The deployment and reporting jobs use automation from the default-branch commit, never scripts from the PR.
+The deployment and reporting jobs use automation from the default-branch commit for comment runs, or the explicitly selected workflow commit for manual runs.
+They do not follow the target PR head for scripts.
 Downloaded artifacts are treated as data on these runners; reports are validated rather than rendered as arbitrary Markdown.

 **A maintainer command authorizes arbitrary PR code to execute on the game server.** Review the PR before requesting a run.
 Keep that server/container and